Järsberg Runestone: Inscription

-Leubaz am I called.
-Hrafn am I called.
-I, the eril, write the runes.

 The name Hrabnaz or Hrafn translates as Raven.

 Interpretation

 The Järsberg Runestone is a stone of reddish granite that is believed to have been part of a stone circle monument.
 The upper part of the runestone is damaged; this was the case when the stone was found.
 It is thus impossible to say how much of the runic text has been lost.
 It is safe to assume that the right row is to be completed with an e, but the left row is more problematic.
 If the name is preserved, it was likely the man's name Ubaz (owl), but many assume that the name was Leubaz (pleasant), which is a name element known from another migration age runestone in Skärkind, Östergötland, that is designated as Ög 171.
 Moreover, the remainder of this row of runic text has not been positively interpreted either.

 There are diverging opinions as to where the inscription starts.
 This is because the upper part is lost and the fact that early runic inscriptions could be read from right to left.
 Usually the orientation of the runes indicate which direction, but the runes on this stone are ambiguous.
 In addition, the size of the last line of the text is smaller than the main section and "write the runes" is in a curved, serpentine fashion.

 Several runes could be united to form bind runes.
 In the Järsberg runestone, there are four such cases in the text, including both "h+a" combinations including that starting the name Hrafn.

 The last rune in the word runoz is upside-down.
 The Y-like rune in the word ek is a transitional form between the k-rune of the elder futhark and the younger futhark which is found on the Björketorp Runestone in Blekinge.
 Unlike the Björketorp runestone, there are no other runes that show transitional forms.
 The Järsberg runestone should consequently be older, thus it is dated to the early 6th century.

 The word erilaz is known from several Proto-Norse inscriptions.
 The fact that it is a title, profession or something similar is certain, but not much more.
 There are many indications that it is connected to the title earl.
 According to a tradition from the 18th century, the older form of the name Järsberg was Jarlsberg ("Earl's hill"), and the monuments in the vicinity were remainders of the old earldom.
 However, medieval annotations of the name contradict that the name Järsberg is derived from jarl.